 - SCSI devices over a Fibre Channel or iSCSI transport

 Technical support for online storage reconfiguration is provided on Red Hat Enterprise Linux 5 and above.
 Limited tools for hot adding and removing storage are present in previous releases of Red Hat Enterprise Linux, however, they cannot be guaranteed to work correctly in all configurations.
 Red Hat Enterprise Linux 5 includes many enhancements to udev, the low level device drivers, SCSI midlayer, and device-mapper multipath, which enables comprehensive support for online storage reconfiguration.

-This article, the Online Storage Reconfiguration Guide, and the Storage Administration Guide currently cover the FC and iSCSI transports.
+This article, the Online Storage Reconfiguration Guide, the Red Hat Enterprise Linux 6 Storage Administration Guide and the Red Hat Enterprise Linux 7 Storage Administration Guide currently cover the FC and iSCSI transports.
 Future versions of this documentation will cover other SCSI transports, such as SAS and FCoE.